 The customer can complete their B1 online on www.CORE.ie (the Companies Online Registration Environment) or through a software package.
 They then have 28 days to upload the pdf version of their financial statements.
 Once they have been uploaded the signature page (that includes the overall certification for the financial statements), together with the appropriate fee, should reach the CRO within 28 days from the date that the B1 was submitted electronically.

 In CORE, when you have filed your B1 successfully, go to your "Workspace".
 Under "Document Management" you will see 4 icons.
 Click on the icon "Upload PDF Accounts".

-You will then be presented with a screen to upload your accounts (financial statements).
-Complete this form and click on "Browse".
-Locate the PDF file on your computer and click "Submit".
+You will then be presented with a form to upload your financial statements.
+Locate the PDF file on your computer.Please ensure where the company has not signed the B1 electronically a signature page and fee (if applicable) must be forwarded to the CRO within 28 days even where the financial statements are uploaded.
+Where the B1 is signed electronically you will receive a cover sheet to send in with the fee if it was not paid by customer account or credit/debit card.
 If you have chosen to sign electronically and pay with a customer account or by credit card, then the submission is entirely electronic, so no signature page or cover sheet is needed.